LunarVim/lunarvim.org/docs/quick-start.md

 This needs to be installed / configured separately.

 See [languages](./languages/README.md) where each language with its formatting and linting can be addressed.

-## Nerd Fonts

-Installing a [nerd font](https://www.nerdfonts.com/) is recommended.
-Otherwise some symbols won't be rendered properly.
-For more information go to the [configuration section ](./configuration/nerd-fonts.md).

 ## Next Steps